smugpie/amiga-bitmap-font-tools/README.md

 and 19 respectively.

 You can find more details of what's going on here at https://andrewgraham.dev/category/bitmap-fonts/.

+## Quick start

+If you just want to convert some Amiga files into ttf or otf fonts for use in your applications, then you'll need the Python scripts.
+Head on over to the `/python` folder and follow the instructions there.

 ## What's in all the directories?

 Here you'll find:

+- in `/python`, some Python scripts to convert Amiga native files into other formats (ttf, otf, ufo).
+- in `/glyphsapp`, some scripts and plugins to import Amiga native files and JSON files into the [Glyphs](https://glyphsapp.com) font editor.
 - in `/node`, some Node.js scripts to parse font contents and font descriptor files, and output the data in JSON format.
-- in `/python`, some Python scripts to convert Amiga native files into the UFO file format, suitable for loading into any font editor.
-- in `/glyphsapp`, some scripts and plugins to import Amiga native files and JSON files into the [Glyphs](https://glyphsapp.com) font editor.

 Have a look in each folder for (slightly) more detailed READMEs.

 ## Sample fonts

-Webcleaner, a set of fonts designed for Amiga web browsers, are available in the `fonts\webcleaner` directory for your experimentation.
+Webcleaner, a set of fonts originally designed for Amiga web browsers, are available in the `fonts\webcleaner` directory for your experimentation.

 Some other fonts of my own making are available in `fonts\native`.
-Some of the glyphs are a bit shabby but in fairness they're thirty years old.
+Some of the glyphs are a bit shabby but in fairness they're thirty years old and I didn't have much access to the internet back then to know what they looked like.

 Have fun!